 Can I come back for another round?

-I’d be delighted to be part of your journey.
+Whatever your needs, I’d be delighted to be part of your journey.
 Send me a note.
 Together, we can make your story shine.